May 4, 2009

 Give your scanner a new fresh SANE installation ...

-So this little guide needed some update to incorporate now GIT, here it is.
-As always, the Sane GIT version contains the latest release of the SANE pixma backend.
+This little guide will explain you how to get the latest Sane git version to be installed on your system.
+As always, the Sane git version contains the latest release of the Sane pixma backend.

 All recent PIXMA and ImageClass models are supported, see the man pages or sane-project.org doc pages for more information.

-All models are now supported through USB or network BJNP (Canon's proprietary) protocol, including Wifi.
+All models are now supported through USB or network BJNP (Canon's proprietary) protocol, Wired Ethernet or Wifi.

 Hope it helps !!
 Let's go.